BitChute: Content

 Since launching, BitChute has accommodated far-right groups and individuals.
 The Southern Poverty Law Center wrote in 2019 that the site hosts "hate-fueled material", the Anti-Defamation League wrote in 2020 that "BitChute has become a hotbed for violent, conspiratorial and hate-filled video propaganda, and a recruiting ground for extremists", and Bellingcat wrote in 2021 that the platform was "rife with racism and hate speech".
 According to a 2020 report from anti-extremism group Hope not Hate, BitChute "actively promotes" content which was removed from other platforms as hate speech.
 Hope not Hate also documented videos hosted on BitChute supporting or produced by terrorist groups, including ISIS and the neo-Nazi groups National Action and Atomwaffen Division.
 A June 2020 report from British Jewish group Community Security Trust said that some terrorist videos had been on the site for over a year, and that BitChute only removes this content when forced to.
-An academic analysis published in July 2020 using a data set gathered in 2019 over five months found that BitChute had more hate speech than Gab, but less than 4chan.
-It found that only a small group of channels on the network had any meaningful engagement, almost all of which pushed conspiracy- and hate-laden content.
-Like the research from Hope not Hate, this analysis found content promoting the Atomwaffen Division posted to BitChute, including a recruitment video.
+An academic analysis published in July 2020, using a dataset collected over five months in 2019, found that BitChute had more hate speech than Gab, but less than 4chan.
+It found that only a small group of channels on the network had any meaningful engagement, and almost all of them were pushing conspiracy- and hate-laden content.
+Similar to Hope not Hate's research, this analysis found content promoting the Atomwaffen Division posted on BitChute, including a recruitment video.
+The neo-Nazi propaganda film Europa: The Last Battle has been uploaded to multiple BitChute channels.
+In 2020, Bitchute eventually banned various extremist groups from the platform and published its first official transparency report.

 BitChute's founder Ray Vahey has described BitChute as "politically neutral".
 Hope Not Hate wrote in their 2020 report that "in actuality, the company chooses to almost exclusively promote content and producers that engage in hate speech and harmful misinformation" and that the "vile and dangerous content that abounds on BitChute is a result of deliberate decisions on the part of their founder and team".
 Bellingcat reported in 2021 that Vahey used the platform's Twitter account to promote antisemitic conspiracy theories, COVID-19 misinformation, and QAnon content.